-Custodial and Credit Risk
+Credit Risk and Custodial Credit Risk

+Credit risk is the risk that an issuer or counterparty to an investment will not fulfill its obligations.
 Custodial credit risk is the risk that in the event of a financial institution counterparty failure, the Authority's deposits or investments may not be returned to it.
+The Authority manages its exposure to credit risk and custodial credit risk by limiting investments to those permitted by the Authority's enabling legislation and its investment policy.

-As of June 30, 2014 and June 30, 2013, \$708K and \$1.4M were exposed to custodial credit risk as uninsured and uncollateralized deposits, respectively.
-As stated in the investment policy, depository banks are rated in the top three rating categories by S&P or Moody's.
+As of June 30, 2015 and June 30, 2014, \$1.4M and \$708K were exposed to custodial credit risk as uninsured and uncollateralized deposits, respectively.
+As stated in the Authority's investment policy, depository banks are required to be rated in the top three rating categories by S&P or Moody's.

-As of June 30, 2014, the Authority had guaranteed investment contracts with the following financial institutions:
+As of June 30, 2015, the Authority had guaranteed investment contracts with the following financial institutions:

 Investment Agreement Contract Provider Current S&P Ratings

 Natixis Funding Corp A-

-Rabobank AA-
+Rabobank A+

-As of June 30, 2014, the Authority had the following cash and investments by financial institution within each outstanding trust and the Authority:
+As of June 30, 2015, the Authority had the following cash and investments by financial institution within each outstanding trust and the Authority: